JPry/choir-guides/_feasts/exaltation-elevation-of-the-holy-cross.md

 ---
-title: "Exaltation (Elevation) of the Holy Cross"
+title: Exaltation of the Holy Cross
 when: September 14th 2015
 saints:
     - Repose of John Chrysostom, archbishop of Constantinople